-It is often treated in hospital with antibiotics, oxygen and breathing assistance and can take a few weeks to get back to normal – so it’s not something to be taken lightly.
+It is often treated in hospital with antibiotics, oxygen and breathing assistance and can take up to one year to fully recover – so it’s not something to be taken lightly.

-Legionella bacteria form in hot and cold water systems such as plumbing, shower heads, water storage tanks and cooling towers.
+Legionella bacteria, a naturally occurring organism in natural water systems, become conducive for infection in purpose-built water systems i.e. domestic hot and cold water where the bacteria is allowed to proliferate and contaminate under certain conditions.
+Legionella bacteria can colonise in plumbing, shower heads, water storage tanks and hot water cylinders.
+Other high-risk systems include cooling towers, spa pools and water features.
 An average of 250 cases of Legionnaires disease are reported each year in the UK.
 It is estimated that about 12% of those who contract it will die.
-Those who survive may never fully recover.

 Under the Control of Substances Hazardous to Health (COSHH) Regulations, owners and operators of all commercial premises (including: Social Housing, Facilities Management, Hotels & Stadiums, Healthcare, Education and Others) have a legal responsibility to control the risk of legionella bacteria in water systems.
 Owners and operators of all commercial properties are required to:

 - Identify and assess the sources of risk (see Legionella Risk Assessment for more information)

 - Prepare a scheme for preventing or controlling the risk

 - Appoint a person to be managerially responsible